UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 FDA(FDA-1997-D-0029) splits into two types Business risks and Technical risk.
 Where Business risk relates to direct requirements while technical risks are from derived requirements.
-One type of risk assessment is the FMEA Failure modes and effects analysis which calculate the risk in Probability of occurrence x severity of risk.
+One type of risk assessment is the Failure modes and effects analysis commonly abbreviated FMEA which calculate the risk in Probability of occurrence x severity of risk **RISK=PxS** a risk matrix is used to define what level of severity and occurrence warrants what action.

 !!! hint "How big should the risk analysis matrix be?"